Healthy pumpkin pie!!

 All of the usual suspects were present: homemade cranberry sauce, mashed sweet potatoes, toasted pecans, and my favorite Healthy Bread-Free Stuffing.

-I created a new recipe for dessert, combining two of my all-time favorite foods–pumpkin and coconut–for what might be the creamiest healthy pumpkin pie you’ll ever taste in your life:
+I created a new recipe for dessert, combining two of my all-time favorite foods–pumpkin and coconut–for what might be the creamiest healthy pumpkin pie recipe you’ll ever taste in your life:

 Pumpkin pie + marshmallow fluff = Thanksgiving in a dessert.